nham/notes/notes/basic_topology.md

 5. It turns out that when you use the above definition, you can prove that a set is closed iff its complement is open.
 One can then prove, via DeMorgan's laws, that the collection of all closed sets is closed under arbitrary intersection, finite union, and contains both $\emptyset$ and $X$ (yes, $\emptyset$ and $X$ are simultaneously closed and open, a condition often called **clopen**).

 6. Another characterization of closure and interior: interior of any set $S$ is the union of all open sets contained in $S$, while the closure of $S$ is the intersection of all closed sets that contain $S$.
-By these definitions, the interior is the largest open set contained in $S$, and the closure is the smallest closed set containing $S$.
+By these definitions, the interior is *the largest open set contained in $S$*, and the closure is *the smallest closed set containing $S$*.

 7. A **boundary point** of a set is a point that is neither in the interior of the set, nor in the interior of the complement of the set.
 Equivalently, every neighborhood of a boundary point intersects both $S$ and $X - S$.
 The **boundary** of a set $S$ is the collection of all boundary points of $S$.